karlvr/openapi-generator-plus/README.md

 npm init openapi-generator-plus
 ```

-You will prompted to choose a generator template from those [available on npmjs.com](https://www.npmjs.com/search?q=keywords:openapi-generator-plus-generator).
+The script searches for the latest generator templates [available on npmjs.com](https://www.npmjs.com/search?q=keywords:openapi-generator-plus-generator).

+You must first choose the type of API library you want to generate:

 ![Image of choosing a generator type](./packages/create/etc/img/choose-template-type.png)

+You will then be prompted to choose from a list of appropriate generator templates:

 ![Image of choosing a generator template](./packages/create/etc/img/choose-template.png)

 The script will create a `package.json` and `config.yml`, install OpenAPI Generator Plus